How Often Should My Business Perform a Full Web Accessibility Audit?

 • Footer structure

-If most of your updates are content-only and your web development teams consists of accessibility trained developers and managers who understand how to create an accessible website, we recommend scheduling an annual audit.
+If most of your updates are content-only and your web development teams consist of accessibility-trained developers and managers who understand how to create an accessible website, we recommend scheduling an annual evaluation.

 Functionality updates (modules, widgets, etc.)